freem/ultralight/readme.txt

 ==Known Issues/To-Do Items==
 [General]
 * Online isn't done.
 Not by a long shot.
-This has a lot to do with me disliking the current state of online gameplay in StepMania.
+This has a lot to do with me disliking the current state of online gameplay in StepMania, and until that changes, not much will be done about it.
 * The Lifebar on Gameplay doesn't work in DirectX for some weird reason.
 * If Event Mode is off, the theme will exhibit some errors; This is because I play with Event Mode on [and you should too ;)].
 I'll fix it eventually.